5 Ways to Overcome Dating Anxiety

 • Panic attacks

 Anxiety disorders often co-occur with other mental health conditions, such as major depression and substance abuse.
+Perceived parental rejection is another factor that can influence dating anxiety, often leading to cognitive distortions in social settings.
 If mental health symptoms interfere with your daily life, consider seeking professional mental health support.
 Anxiety disorders are highly treatable with psychotherapy, medication, or a combination of both, according to the American Psychiatric Association.

 2. Take a step back from social media.

 If online dating leaves you feeling anxious, it might be time to rethink your relationship with dating apps.
-Between rejection, constant worry that you’re missing out on the perfect match, and feelings of loneliness, dating apps can take a significant toll on your mental health.
+Between rejection, constant fear of abandonment, and feelings of loneliness, dating apps can take a significant toll on your mental health.
+Personal insecurities can also be exacerbated by the constant comparison and rejection experienced on dating apps.

 To cultivate a healthier relationship with dating apps and social media, try limiting your dating app usage.
 Instead of mindlessly scrolling for hours on end, set aside 15 minutes each day to use dating apps with intention.
 If you’re experiencing excessive worry or apprehension each time you use dating apps, psychotherapy (talk therapy) can help you start building a healthier relationship with online dating.